1234vishalkumar/DNA-Project/README.md

 ## 📞 Support

-For support, email [your-email] or create an issue in the repository.
+For support, email:vk3785940@gmail.com or create an issue in the repository.

-## 🏆 Awards & Recognition

-- 🥇 Best DNA Analysis Tool 2025
-- 🏅 Innovation in Forensic Technology
-- 🎖️ AI Excellence Award

----

 **Made with ❤️ for the forensic science community**